redpanda-data/connect/docs/configuration.md

 However, with validation it can be hard to capture all problems, and the user usually understands their intentions better than the service.
-In order to help expose and diagnose config errors Benthos has two ways of echoing back your configuration _after_ it has been parsed.
+In order to help expose and diagnose config errors Benthos can echo back your configuration _after_ it has been parsed.

-The first is with the `--print-yaml` and `--print-json` commands, which print the Benthos configuration in YAML and JSON format respectively, this is done _after_ parsing and applying your config.
-The result is that Benthos can show you exactly how your config was interpretted:
+Echoing is done with the `--print-yaml` and `--print-json` commands, which print the Benthos configuration in YAML and JSON format respectively.
+Since this is done _after_ parsing and applying your config it is able to show you exactly how your config was interpretted:

 ``` sh
 benthos -c ./your-config.yaml --print-yaml
 ```

-You can check the output of the above command to see if sections are missing or fields are incorrect, which allows you to pinpoint typos in the config.
+You can check the output of the above command to see if certain sections are missing or fields are incorrect, which allows you to pinpoint typos in the config.

 If your configuration is complex, and the behaviour that you notice implies a certain section is at fault, then you can drill down into that section by using